Learning HCX-Part 9: Testing HCX Bulk Migration

 1: Once the appliance is deployed and powered on, login to the appliance by typing https://hcxcloud-fqdn:9443 and using admin as the username and password set during deployment.

-2: If you have your license key handy, then activate the appliance, or you can do this later as well.Read More
+2: If you have your license key handy, then activate the appliance, or you can do this later as well.Read the rest

 Learning HCX-Part 2-HCX Enterprise Deployment & Configuration

-In the first post of this series, we learned about the basics of HCX and discussed that HCX is available in 2 versions, i.e., HCX Enterprise (for On-Prem) and HCX Cloud (for cloud providers).
+In the first post of this series, we learned about the basics of HCX and discussed that HCX is available in 2 versions, i.e., HCX Enterprise (for on-prem) and HCX Cloud (for cloud providers).

 The deployment of the HCX Enterprise appliance is very similar to the standard OVF deployment of any VMware product, and nothing fancy is there.
-The below slide shows the walk-through steps for deploying the appliance.

 By default, the HCX ENT appliance is deployed with 12 GB of RAM, 4 vCPUs, and 60 GB of HDD.